zhuweipu/boom-template/README.md

 Now your project will be bundled into a jar file alongside the rocket-chip and testchipip libraries.
 You can then import the classes defined in the submodule in a new project.

+## Building and Running AdamACC

+You choose a unit test suite by selecting one of the configs present in the adamacc submodule (i.e. PartitionUnitTestConfig, CommonUnitTestConfig, TransformUnitTestConfig, IRUnitTestConfig, SorterUnitTestConfig, AggregatorUnitTestConfig).
+Build and run the test from the vsim directly using the following commands.

+    make PROJECT=adamacc CONFIG=PartitionUnitTestConfig
+    ./simv-adamacc-PartitionUnitTestConfig +verbose

+Or if you want to produce a waveform to open in dve

+    make PROJECT=adamacc CONFIG=PartitionUnitTestConfig debug
+    ./simv-adamacc-PartitionUnitTestConfig-debug +verbose +vcdplusfile=partition.vpd

+To build the full design, use the AdamAccConfig in the example project.

+    make CONFIG=AdamAccConfig

+Tests for the accelerator are in the tests directory.
+You can build them by running make in tests/, then run them from the vsim directory.

+    ./simv-example-AdamAccConfig ../tests/partition.riscv

+You can also build configurations with only a single subsystem (PartitionerAdamAccConfig, SorterAdamAccConfig, IRAdamAccConfig).
+These set the number of units to 0 for all but one of the subsystems, effectively disables them.
+You can still run programs so long as you don't use instructions that have been disabled.

+    make CONFIG=PartitionerAdamAccConfig
+    ./simv-example-PartitionerAdamAccConfig ../tests/partition.riscv

+    make CONFIG=SorterAdamAccConfig
+    ./simv-example-SorterAdamAccConfig ../tests/sort.riscv

+    make CONFIG=IRAdamAccConfig
+    ./simv-example-IRAdamAccConfig ../tests/ir.riscv